 Disadvantages of Repurchase

-One of the disadvantages of the repurchase type is that migration needs a high-speed bandwidth connection to limit the risk of downtimes.
-This approach can also be a costlier alternative to hosting the service or the app in an on-premise environment.
-Repurchase might also not be an ideal option for specialized applications that are feature-rich and heavily customized.
+One of the disadvantages of the repurchase migration type is that it needs a high-speed bandwidth connection to limit the risk of downtime.
+This approach can also be a costlier alternative to hosting the service or the app in an on-premises environment.
+Repurchase might also not be an ideal option for specialized applications that are feature rich.

 Advantages of Retire